tsengyuhan/playground/content/about/_index.md

 title: "About Me"
 date: 2023-02-13
 heading : ""
-description : "Hi 🐾 I am Yuhan Tseng, a Taiwanese who is studying New Media Design and Production at Aalto University, Finland.
-Focusing on interactive installations, new media artwork, and creative solutions of different problems.
-By learning various techniques and concepts from different people, I keep trying and learning new ways to interact with the world and people."
+description : "Hi 🐾 I am Yuhan.
+I am from Taiwan 🇹🇼 and based in Finland 🇫🇮 now.
+With the background in New Media Design and Technology Education, I am passionate about interaction design and interactive installations, exploring the interplay between people, technology, and nature.
+Committed to continuous learning, I strive to create engaging and meaningful experiences through innovative design."

-expertise_title: "I PLAY WITH"
+expertise_title: "PLAYING WITH"
-expertise_sectors: ["Interactive Installation", "Web Design", "Creative Coding", "Digital Fabrication"]
+expertise_sectors: ["🐾 Interactive Installation: Arduino, custom PCB, motor control", "🐾 STEM teaching material 🐾", "🐾 Creative Coding 🐾", "🐾 Digital Fabrication 🐾"]
 ---